How Eye Tracking Changes International SEO Decisions

 Optimizing for Attention: How Eye Tracking Can Help Your International Strategy: the Practical Angle

 SEO has been given different names in the past couple of years, usually based on whatever it's trying to optimize for at the time: LEO (LLM engine optimization), AEO, GEO, and so on.
 That is, before Google came out with new AI search guidance and said the quiet part out loud: It's all still just SEO.
-This connects with X Robots Tag when the same signal needs a clearer operating decision.
+With all of these acronyms, one thing that still seems to escape our goals is, as usual, the user behind it all.

 Why Should We Care About Capturing Attention?